amitopenwriteup/crossplane-system/lab5.md

 The last command should return nothing.

+> **Leave `function-patch-and-transform` installed.** It's a cluster-wide, reusable Function — every future Composition's pipeline (including the `VPCNetwork` lab) references it by name.
+Only remove it with `kubectl delete -f function-patch-and-transform.yaml` if you're tearing down Crossplane entirely.

 ---

 ## What's Different in the Full VPCNetwork Lab

-Once this pattern feels familiar, the multi-resource `VPCNetwork` lab adds exactly three new ideas on top of what you just did:
+Once this pattern feels familiar, the multi-resource `VPCNetwork` lab adds exactly three new ideas on top of what you just did — everything else, including `mode: Pipeline` and the `function-patch-and-transform` step, stays exactly the same:

-1. **Multiple `resources:` entries** in one Composition instead of one.
+1. **Multiple entries in the pipeline step's `resources:` list** instead of one.
 2. **`matchControllerRef: true`** so composed resources reference each other automatically instead of by name.
 3. **`connectionDetails`** to surface values (like a VPC ID) from a composed resource up into a Secret.

 Everything else — XRD schema, `compositionRef`, claim → XR → Managed Resource tracing — is identical to what you just did here.
+If your `VPCNetwork` Composition still uses the old bare `spec.resources:` shape, apply the same Module 3/4 fix here: reuse the already-installed `function-patch-and-transform` Function and nest that `resources:` list inside a `mode: Pipeline` / `pipeline:` step.